FrodeRanders/dicom-tools/README.md

 This library was used to pull structured reports from manual mammography readings from a GE PACS, for analysis of inter reader agreement and for statistical analysis of breast density over a population (all readings for a whole year).
-As such, it was the largest analysis ever made on this type of data, based on annual mammography screening of women in a county of Sweden.
+As such, it was the largest analysis ever made on this type of data, based on mammography screening of women in Sweden where the results from one county and one year were studied.

 This statistics was used for baselining and tuning of an AI for assisted screening of mammography X-rays.